 Bullying at work is intentionally causing pain to or harming another employee.
 According to the Workplace Bullying and Trauma Institute (WBTI), workplace bullying is “a systematic campaign of interpersonal destruction that jeopardizes your health, your career, the job you once loved.
 Bullying is a non-physical, non-homicidal form of violence and because it is violent and abusive, emotional harm frequently results."

 The boss is someone that an employee has to deal with daily, so there is no respite when the boss is the bully.
-In some cases, there is not much that you can do if the boss is a bully - especially if he targets multiple employees or generally manages with a bullying style.
+In some cases, there is not much that you can do if the boss is a bully—especially if they target multiple employees or generally manage with a bullying style.

 What Do You See When You're Looking at Bullying?

 Bullying takes many forms.
 If you feel as if you are being bullied, there is a good possibility that your instincts are correct.
 But, specifically, here's what to look for to know that you are the target of a bully.

 - verbal abuse from yelling to swearing to name-calling to belittling,

 - physical abuse from standing too close in a threatening manner to throwing objects and punching; threatening to physically harm you,

 - emotional abuse from undermining a coworker’s work and credibility to keeping track of and reporting mistakes, constantly chipping away at your self-esteem and competence via belittling comments and criticism,

 - character abuse from gossiping and lying about a coworker to purposefully damaging their reputation, talking with other employees about your competence, accomplishments (or lack thereof), and other personal business that you were forced to share for time off and other reasons, and